gioodm/gioodm.github.io/content/project/hemoglobin/index.md

       - The network analysis highlighted the connectivity of hemoglobin subunits within the human proteome.
       - Metrics such as betweenness centrality, node degree, and clustering coefficient provided insights into the role of hemoglobin subunits in various biological pathways and their interactions with other proteins.

-   These findings enhance the understanding of the structural properties and interactions that stabilize the hemoglobin complex and elucidate its role within the human proteome.
+   These findings enhance the understanding of the structural properties and interactions that stabilise the hemoglobin complex and elucidate its role within the human proteome.
 The detailed analysis of monomer interactions and the protein-protein interaction network offers valuable insights into the functionality and biological significance of hemoglobin.